-If you’re looking for another free-weight chest exercise, the dumbbell chest fly is a great option.
-While the bench press is a compound movement that recruits help from the shoulders and back, dumbbell chest flies depend almost entirely on your chest muscles.
+If you’re looking for another free weight chest exercise, the dumbbell chest fly is a great option.
+While the bench press is a compound movement that recruits help from the shoulders and back, dumbbell chest flys depend almost entirely on your chest muscles.

 Choose a pair of light-to-medium-weight dumbbells.
 You can either lie on a flat bench or use an inclined bench.
-Begin the movement with the dumbbells held out in front of you, just like you would a barbell for a bench press.
+Begin the movement with the dumbbells held out in front of you, just like you would a barbell for a bench press, but with your palms facing toward each other.
 Slowly bring your arms out and down to each side.
-Keep a slight bend in each elbow.
 Control the dumbbells.
 If they are wobbling in the early reps, you’re using too much weight.
-Do not let your arms extend fully.
-At the bottom of the movement, use your chest muscles to press the weight back up.
+Do not let your arms extend fully by keeping a slight bend in each elbow.
+At the bottom of the movement, use your chest muscles to press the weight back up to the center of your chest.
 It is also a good idea to use a spotter on this movement.

 Alternatives: To make this movement more difficult, switch out your dumbbells for kettlebells.